 I submitted my headshot/resume for consideration for talent representation.
 I have not heard back.
 Should I re-submit or call the agency?

 Please do not call the agency to follow up on submissions.
 We review every submission.
 Sometimes it takes us a while to call people, particularly when we are busy in the office.
 If we are interested in setting up a meeting, we will contact you.
-You are welcome to re-submit after 3-6 months or sooner if you have added new credits or training to your resume, or obtained new professional headshots.
+You are welcome to re-submit after 3-6 months or sooner if you have added new credits or training to your resume.

 I’m new to the business.
 How do I get started in acting?

 If you want to have a professional career as an actor, you must have a headshot and resume, and training.
 It is not often that someone simply "gets discovered" drinking coffee somewhere.
-Especially not here in South Texas.
 This is a very competitive career that millions dream about, and it takes hard work, commitment, drive and perseverance in order to be successful.